HHRy/lrug-websockets/auth/01_auth.md

 - Websocket Spec outlines that cookies to be sent on websocket connection handshake
 - Backend can use this cookie to authenticate websocket connection
 - Frontend can set cookie
-- Cramp and Sinatra are rack - middleware
+- Cramp and Sinatra are rack - create some middleware

 !SLIDE

-## user.rb
+## Temp user - user.rb

     @@@ Ruby
     class User